 The 2017 On-Ice Program will once again be located in White Bear Lake, MN, where the frozen surface acts as host and backdrop to a wide range of actions, interventions, happenings, stories, songs, games and more.
-Our call for shanty artists is open June 1 - July 15, 2016.
+Our call for performing artists is open July 29 - August 31, 2016.
 A performing artist call will open in mid-July.
 Submissions will be reviewed and selected by juries representing the organization.
 A complete list of selected artists will be published on our website in early December.

 PAST & PRESENT

 The origins of Art Shanty Projects comes from the inspiration provided by unique ice fishing houses and diverse communities that come together on Minnesota's frozen lakes each winter.
 Founders saw the potential to create an artists' happening in an extreme environment; to embrace and reinvent a beloved cultural practice; and to encourage personal expression and community engagement through temporary structures and performances.
 The vision culminated in artists gathering to produce diverse, multi-disciplinary shanties and integrated programming on Medicine Lake.
 Flattering media profiles and a fiscal sponsorship has aided in organizational evolution to its current beloved standing.

 From its humble beginnings, Art Shanty Projects flagship program has been the annual home to ~20 structures and interactive exhibits for over ~100 artists.
 Attendance has risen from approximately 5,000 in 2007 to a record-breaking 19,000 in 2012.
 After a brief hiatus, the program moved from Hennepin to Ramsey County by invitation from the City of White Bear Lake with hopes of reaching new audiences and artist collaborators.